bio-tools/biotoolsDocs/api_reference.rst

 Parameter      Required  Type                                     Default     Description
 ===========    ========  =======================================  ==========  ============================================
-page           No        Integer                                  1           Result page number format         No        String(json, xml, api)                   json        Response media type q              No        String                                               Query term, used for searching,
+page           No        Integer                                  1           Result page number format         No        String(json, api)                        json        Response media type q              No        String                                               Query term, used for searching,
                                                                               matches all attributes
 sort           No        String(lastUpdate,                       lastUpdate  Sorts the results by choosen value